Medicine Overview of Burit Capsule

 How to use Burit Capsule

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Burit 40mg Capsule at a fixed time.
+Burit 40mg Capsule may be taken with or without food, but it is better to take it at a fixed time.

 How Burit Capsule works